jelhan/croodle/README.md

 ## Build process and installation

-Production builds are provided [here](https://github.com/jelhan/croodle/releases).
+Production builds are provided as github [release assets](https://github.com/jelhan/croodle/releases).

 If you like to build yourself you have to install [yarn](https://yarnpkg.com/), [bower](http://bower.io/), [ember-cli](http://www.ember-cli.com/) and [composer](https://getcomposer.org/) before.